 Peter and the Starcatcher

 Peter and the Starcatcher provides a humorous and fantastical backstory for the beloved character of Peter Pan and his arch-nemesis Captain Hook.
 For two-and-a-half hours, actors make theatrical magic by playing dozens of characters: sailors, pirates, British naval officers, Mollusk natives and orphans in addition to eighteen major roles.
 The original Broadway production was a deliberately low-budget spectacle: an extravaganza of staging that relied on suggestion and storytelling rather than expensive set pieces.
 Elice’s script, jam-packed with poetry, gentle lyricism, and numerous nods to pop culture, is a coming-of-age adventure story about how a nameless orphan -- inspired by a remarkable and ambitious girl -- became the strange and celebrated hero that is the Boy Who Would Not Grow Up.

 Peter and the Starcatcher contains scenes which deal with themes of abandonment, abuse, and escaping danger.
-It contains some mild crude humor, mildly strong language (hell and damn), and actors portraying a variety of characters including characters of the opposite sex in humorous and non-sexual situations.
+It contains some crude humor, mildly strong language (bastard and hell), and actors portraying a variety of characters including characters of the opposite sex in humorous and non-sexual situations.
 This production is best suited for families and patrons who are equipped to discuss these and other important and meaningful ideas as they pertain to this beautiful show about survival, redemption, and growing up.